Welcome to the English page of IBO-Nederland!

 Also breakfast, lunch and dinner should be provided for by the project.
 Depending on possibilities, arrangements can be made for the volunteers to cook for themselves or to have someone cook for them.

-It´s very important that the volunteers have someone they can contact throughout the project, who supervises during work hours and is available for work related issues, organizational affairs, small talk and everyday problems.
+It´s very important that there is someone the volunteers can contact throughout the project, who supervises during work hours and is available for work related issues, organizational affairs, small talk and everyday problems.

-Finally it´s important to IBO that the volunteers feel welcome when they arrive.
-This can for instance be achieved by picking them up from a central point, making sure they are welcomed at arrival, help them fill their leisure time and arrange some local contacts.
+Finally it´s important that the volunteers feel welcome when they arrive.
+This can be achieved, for instance, by picking them up, making sure they are welcomed at arrival, help them fill their leisure time and arrange some local contacts.

 Planning and materials